 This video demonstrates how to navigate the request list and card views.
 Duration: 7.5 min.

 The Card view is a "kanban" board that allows users to move cards (requests) from lane to lane, and generally provides a visual workflow that some users prefer.
-If using gates, you can group the lanes by Current Gate or Gate Status.
+If using gates, you can group the lanes by Current Gate or Gate Status. (or any other list field).
 For gateless requests, you can use any lookup list field as your lane designations.
-Note that if you are using the Card view and grouping by Gate Status you cannot drag cards to different swim lanes.
+Note that if you are using gated requests and the Card view and grouping by Gate Status, you cannot drag cards to different swim lanes.
 Because each lane represents a gate status, you must take the appropriate workflow action (such as Approve, Reject, Send Back to Prior Gate) to move to another gate.

 You can toggle between the List view and the Card view as often as you like.

 Whatever view is displayed prior to navigating away from the Requests entity will persist; that is, if you choose the Card view and then navigate to the Reports grid and then navigate back and click the Requests icon, the Card view will be displayed.

 The cards that populate this view are determined by your permissions: